Aliendreamer/Web-course-Final-project/README.md

 Moderators can only moderate stories comments.

 I should add new functionality and refactor it a bit.
-But will see when I find the time. for linux "DefaultConnection":"Server=localhost;Database=FanFictionAppDb;User Id=x;Password=x!" the string conection string should be like this as at x it should be your local params.
+But will see when I find the time. for linux "DefaultConnection":"Server=x;Database=FanFictionAppDb;User Id=x;Password=x!" the string conection string should be like this as at x it should be your local params.